-- 161. Petitioner United Severeign Americans received Pennsylvania's voter registration data from the 2022 general election the data contained millions of entries of voter registration data. - 162.
+- 163. Petitioner United Sovereign Americans received Fennsylvania's voter registration data from the 2022 general election the data contained millions of entries of voter registration data. - 164.
 Thereafter, expert data analysists acting on behalf of Petitioner United Sovereign Americans performed a series of SQL database queries on the data to extrapolate and refine information about voter registrations in the Commonwealth.
-See Exhibit "G" for a copy of the SQL Database Queries. - 163.
-Thereafter, Petitioner United Sovereign Americans thoroughly reviewed the results.
+See Exhibit "A" for a copy of the SQL Database Queries. - 165.
+Thereafter, Petitioner United Sovereign Americans thoroughly reviewed the results. - 166.
+United Sovereign Americans' SQL database queries revealed hundreds of thousands of voter registration apparent errors in the Commonwealth of Pennsylvania.
+See Infra. - 167.
+The results from the SQL database queries allowed Petitioners' experts to produce a "Scorecard" reflecting Pennsylvania's voter registration data detailing the hundreds of thousands of apparent errors contained within that registration data.
+See Exhibit "B" for a copy of United Sovereign American's Pennsylvania 2022 General Election Validity Scorecard.